 Milkweeds and other plants within the Dogbane (Apocynaceae) family are the Monarch's only hosts throughout its extensive range.

-In Alabama, only various species of milkweed have been documented.
-If you see other plants such as milkvine (Matelea spp.) being used by Monarchs as a caterpillar host, please report to the Alabama Butterfly Atlas: albutterflyatlas@gmail.com.
+*** If you see other plants such as milkvine (Matelea spp.) being used by Monarchs as a caterpillar host, please report to the Alabama Butterfly Atlas: albutterflyatlas@gmail.com.

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.